 In many cases, the foodservice portions of IKEA stores do quite well, accounting for 5% of the company’s sales.

-Another unique experience offered by the IKEA store is the kid’s play area called Småland, which is Swedish for small lands.
+Another unique experience offered by the IKEA store is the kid’s play area called Småland, which is Swedish for “small lands”.

-The magazine centers around home design and home life, and is targeted towards customers looking to redesign or renovate their homes.
+The magazine centers around home design and home life and is targeted towards customers looking to redesign or renovate their homes.

 The card also allows customers to save money on each transaction made in the store.

-Can You Buy IKEA Stock?
-Criticism in the US
+IKEA Stock: Criticism in the U.S.

 IKEA Stock: Why Is IKEA Valuable?